Bernard-A/IoTRoam-Tutorial/DNS-Setup.md

   <img width="760" height="75" src="https://github.com/sandoche2k/IoTRoam-Tutorial/blob/master/Images/Fig13.png?raw=true">
 </p>

-[ Why the DNS infrastructure is required in the LoRaWAN set up?]: #Install-and-Configuring-the-Packet-Forwarder
+[ Why the DNS infrastructure is required in the LoRaWAN set up?]: #why-the-dns-infrastructure-is-required-in-the-lorawan-set-up
 [How to Provision NetIDs and JoinEUIs in the DNS for OTAA and Roaming?]: #Install-and-Configuring-the-Packet-Forwarder